hquin20/DS334_final_project/README.md

 ![](README_files/figure-commonmark/unnamed-chunk-2-1.png)

-Overall findings suggest people frequently listening to rock music report it improving their mental health, regardless of reported symptoms.
+Findings suggest that people frequently listening to rock music report music improving their mental health, regardless of reported symptoms.
 Further exploration of the Shiny App also reveals more individuals who listen to video game music frequently *and* have experienced depression report music worsening their mental health.

 It is important to note that these conclusions are drawn from self-reported data, which is prone to be effected by personal biases and